Partially Stochastic Infinitely Deep Bayesian Neural Networks: Experiments

 \subsection{Uncertainty Quantification}

 In the discrete neural networks domain, partial stochasticity is initially conceptualised as a simplified approximation of fully stochastic neural networks aimed at providing just enough uncertainty quantification.
-However, as we have theoratically established in earlier sections, partial stochasticity provides an expressive framework to approximate any posterior distribution.
+However, as we have theoretically established in earlier sections, partial stochasticity provides an expressive framework to approximate any posterior distribution.
 In this section, we further prove this empirically by looking at the expected calibration error (ECE) of the models at test time, and by performing predictive entropy analysis of out-of-distribution (OOD) and in-distribution (ID) samples.

-Table \ref{tab: results} shows that across the uncertainty-aware models, our PSDE-BNN (SDEFirst) surpasses all baseline models in ECE performance.
-While ODEFirst, SDEFirst with `\texttt{fix\_w$_2$}', and PSDE-BNN (Hor.
-Cut) consistently demonstrate competitive error calibration and accuracy, SDE-BNN faces challenges in maintaining low ECE when striving for higher accuracy.
-This is because, during training, a trade-off emerges: ECE is sacrificed for improved accuracy, likely due to overfitting that narrows uncertainty estimates over time.
-The phenomenon is accentuated for the SDE-BNN which, at relatively low accuracies for CIFAR-10 (in the range of 70\% - 80\%) can achieve good ECE performance which quickly - and at a much faster rate than PSDE-BNNs - decays over epochs.
+Table \ref{tab: results} demonstrates that among the uncertainty-aware models, our PSDE-BNN (SDEFirst) achieves superior Expected Calibration Error (ECE) performance compared to all baseline models.
+Although ODEFirst, SDEFirst with ‘\texttt{fix\_w$_2$}’, and PSDE-BNN (Hor.
+Cut) consistently exhibit competitive error calibration and accuracy, the SDE-BNN encounters difficulties in maintaining low ECE when pursuing higher accuracy.
+This trade-off arises during training, where ECE is compromised for enhanced accuracy, likely due to overfitting that progressively narrows uncertainty estimates.
+This phenomenon is particularly pronounced in the SDE-BNN.
+For CIFAR-10, at relatively low accuracies (70\% - 80\%), SDE-BNN can achieve good ECE performance, but this quickly degrades over epochs, and at a much faster rate than PSDE-BNNs.
+This is shown in the last row of Table \ref{tab: results}, where SDE-BNN, within the same time limit, achieves excellent ECE at the cost of reduced accuracy, which would improve with additional epochs.